How to get a crypto wallet

 Transfer crypto: If you already hold crypto in another wallet, you can transfer it to your new wallet using the appropriate wallet address.

 It’s important to note that every cryptocurrency in your wallet has a unique address, regardless of the wallet type.
 This address is generated from your public key using a hashing function, reducing it from 256 to 160 bits for usability.
 This means that your wallet has one public key, but you can generate as many addresses as you want, even for the same cryptocurrency.
 As such, you’ll want to make sure you send and receive crypto to the correct address.
-For example, if you send bitcoin (BAT) to an ether (ETH) wallet address, you could lose that crypto forever.
+For example, if you send bitcoin (BTC) to an ether (ETH) wallet address, you could lose that crypto forever.

 Types of software wallets